turingschool/career-development-curriculum/module_three/interview_workshop.md

 * Practice answering common culture interview questions
 * Provide effective feedback for each other on responses
 * Put feedback into practice
-* Come away from this session with a clear plan on how to improve your interview process
+* Come away from this session with a clear plan on how to improve your interviewing process

 ### Deliverables
 * Complete your resume edits